m4rs-mt/ILGPU/Docs/Tutorial_01.md

 ### Sample 01|03
 There is no guaranteed way to find the most powerful accelerator.
-If you are programming for known hardware you can, and should just hardcode it.
+If you are programming for known hardware you can, and should, just hardcode it.
 However, if you do need a method, ILGPU provides two.

 For a single device: context.GetPreferredDevice(preferCPU);